This year, 5,710 new recruits aged 26 or under joined Vodafone across our global footprint.

 In the UK, we offer advanced, higher and degree apprenticeships to students aged over 16.
 These include a wide variety of apprenticeships across our business.
 For example, customer service and operations apprentices join to support our customer-facing activities.
 Technology apprentices are given the opportunity to work in areas such as cybersecurity and network engineering.

 Apprenticeships are a good alternative for high school students who do not want to pursue an academic education before starting work.
 Vodafone Germany offers apprenticeships in three areas: consumer retail, customer care and technology.
 All our apprenticeships last between 2.5 and 3.5 years, during which time participants combine part-time work at Vodafone with their studies at vocational schools.
 Since 2013, Vodafone Germany has hired between 90 and 105 apprentices every year.

-Our Discover graduate programme, which has been running for 10 years, offers young people with bachelor’s or master’s degrees a series of assignments across our business areas and local markets.
-It has brought over 4,500 graduates into our structured development schemes, with 857 recruited this year, providing us with a strong pipeline of future talent.
+Our Discover graduate programme, which has been running for over 10 years, offers young people with a bachelor’s or master’s degree a series of assignments across our business areas and local markets.
+Over 5,300 graduates have been through our structured development schemes over the last 10 years, with 677 recruited this year, helping to provide us with a strong pipeline of future talent.

-In addition, over the last eight years 170 individuals have joined our Columbus leadership fast-track graduate scheme.
-This programme offers graduates who have completed their Discover graduate scheme a two-year international assignment that aims to equip them with the knowledge and insights that will prepare them for the next stage of their Vodafone career.
-This year, 21 graduates joined the programme and will experience international career opportunities in 12 different locations.
+In addition to Discover, we run Columbus, a leadership fast-track graduate scheme that this year welcomed 13 graduates.
+This programme offers graduates who have completed the Discover scheme an additional two-year international assignment that aims to equip them with the knowledge and insights that will prepare them for the next stage of their Vodafone career.

 Our approach is contributing to SDGs 4 and 8